-- ◆ A responsible adult to take you home by Taxi or Car.
-You may not drive yourself home from the hospital as medications given during surgery will make it unsafe for you to drive. - ◆ A responsible adult to look after you for 24 hours after your operation, including overnight, to assist you and to care for you. - A contact phone number of your friend or relative. - Childcare for your children.
+- A responsible adult to take you home by Taxi or Car.
+You may not drive yourself home from the hospital as medications given during surgery will make it unsafe for you to drive. - A responsible adult to look after you for 24 hours after you return home from your operation, to assist you and to care for you. - A contact phone number of your friend or relative. - Childcare for your children.